Latte Filters

 {$date|localDate: date: medium} {* 15.
 4. 2024 *}

-a) Using the format
+a) Using format

 The format parameter describes which time components should be displayed.
 It uses letter codes, where the number of repetitions affects the width of the output: